Parasgupta44/Link-Prediction-on-DBLP-Citation/Readme.md

 For storing the data, we are using [`neo4j`](https://neo4j.com/) (in both ML as well as Deep Learning Techniques). `Cypher` is used for data manipulation.
 For connectivity with the python Data Science Ecosystem, `py2neo` is used.

+For installing neo4j instance on Linux VM, you can follow [`this.`](https://guptaparas.in/neo4j-virtual-machine/)

 --------------

 ## Machine Learning Techniques for Link Prediction